kohkimakimoto/phpmigrate/README.md

     END;
       }

+    /**
+     * Return the SQL statements for the Down migration *
+     * @return string The SQL string to execute for the Down migration.
+     */
+    public function getDownSQL()
+    {
+        return <<<END

+       DROP TABLE `sample`;

+    END;
+    }

 OK.
 You are ready to execute migrate command.
 Run the following command.

     php migrate.php migrate

-You would get below messages. and table created in your mysql database.
+You would get below messages. and table be created in your mysql database.

-    INFO Current schema version is 0
+    [yourdatabase] Current schema version is 0
-    INFO Proccesing migrate up by 1362341603_create_sample_table.php
+    [yourdatabase] Proccesing migrate up by 20130422155835_create_sample_table.php

+Also you can run migration `down` command like the following.

+    php migrate.php down

+This commad drop your sample table.

 # Command Usage